 Although the bulk of John’s career so far has been in the local government setting, having worked for 16 years in various positions, he previously worked in both the voluntary and independent sectors.
 He was a transport planner with Essex County Council before moving into the planning and commissioning services in social care.
 He is credited with setting up community and accessible public transport schemes across the county of Essex.

 John’s involvement with the NHS began in 2004 when he became PEC Chair of the former Maldon & South Chelmsford PCT, and then Joint PEC Chair of Mid Essex PCT.
-He was appointed Project Director, Provider Services in April 2007 and is now the Chief Executive of Provide.
+He was appointed Project Director, Provider Services in April 2007 and was then appointed Chief Executive of Provide, stepping down in 2020.

 John first entered public service back in 1990 when he took up the role of Transport Planner with Essex County Council.
 He later moved into Planning and Commissioning Services within Social Care, and played a key role in setting up community and accessible public transport schemes across the county.